This chapter describes rate plans used in Oracle Communications Billing and Revenue Management (BRM) real-time rating.

 You specify the currency in which each customer's fees are charged.
 See "Managing system and account currencies" in BRM Managing Customers.

-You can assign a tax code to enable BRM or a third-party tax calculation package, such as Taxware WorldTax, to calculate taxes.
-See "About tax codes" in BRM Calculating Taxes.
+You can assign a tax code to enable BRM or a third-party tax calculation package to calculate taxes.
+See "About Tax Codes" in BRM Calculating Taxes.

 You use rate tiers to define when and for how long rates are valid and which rates are applied first.